- Search The Registry

 - My Account

 *The first publication of Fire, the magazine is celebrated on this date in 1926.

 This black literary publication exerted a marked impact on the Harlem Renaissance.
 It was read in the 1920s and early '30s despite its demise after the first issue (November 1926).
 The idea for the apolitical Negro literary journal was conceived in Washington, D.C., by poet Langston Hughes and writer and graphic artist Richard Nugent.
 The two, along with an editorial board comprising Zora Neale Hurston, Gwendolyn Bennett, John Davis, and Aaron Douglas, selected the novelist Wallace Henry Thurman to edit the publication.

 Thurman solicited art, poetry, fiction, drama, and essays from his editorial advisers, as well as from such leading figures of the New Negro movement as Countee Cullen and Arna Bontemps.
 Responses to the magazine ranged from minimal notice in the white press to heated contention among African American critics.
 Among the latter, the senior rank of intellectuals, such as W.E.B.
 Du Bois, tended to dismiss it as self-indulgent, while younger figures reacted enthusiastically.

 Financial viability quickly proved unattainable, and several hundred undistributed copies met an ironic fate when the building they were stored in burned to the ground.
 After it published one issue, its quarters burned down, and the magazine ended.
-Fire!! was conceived to express the African American experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
+Fire!! was conceived to express the black experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
 The magazine's founders wanted to express the changing attitudes of younger Blacks.

 In Fire!! they explored edgy issues in the black community, such as homosexuality, bisexuality, interracial relationships, promiscuity, prostitution, and color prejudice.
 Langston Hughes wrote that the name was intended to symbolize their goal "to burn up a lot of the old, dead conventional Negro-white ideas of the past ... into a realization of the existence of the younger Negro writers and artists and provide us with an outlet for publication not available in the limited pages of the small Negro magazines then existing."